php-fp/php-fp-io/README.md

         });
     };

-// This function reads a line from STDIN, and prints it to STDOUT. return $getLine->chain($putStrLn); // ->unsafePerform() to run.
+// This IO reads a line from STDIN, and prints it to STDOUT. return $getLine->chain($putStrLn); // ->unsafePerform() to run.
 ```